Nutukas

 Nutukas on display at the Arktikum Science Museum in Rovaniemi, Finland.

 A Sámi finnesko, along with a snowshoe, used in Fridtjof Nansen's Greenland expedition of 1890.

-Nutukas, finnesko, or simply Sámi boots are traditional Sámi winter footwear made of reindeer hide.
+Nutukas (Finnish; nuvtaga, nuvttagat, novteagajat), finnesko (Norwegian for "Sámi shoe"), or simply Sámi boots, are traditional Sámi beaked shoes made of reindeer hide.
 Because they are soft, the nutukas will not freeze as solidly as thick boot leather, making them relatively easy to put on after overnight exposure to subzero temperatures.
 From 1890, they are regularly mentioned in accounts of polar travel.

 Construction

 Nutukas are made from soft hide, traditionally from a reindeer's leg or head, with the fur left on and sewn so that the fur is on the outside of the boot.
 On the sole, the pieces are assembled with cut in the middle so that the fur goes in different directions to improve traction in snow.
 The shaft of the boot is laced with a wide strap (called a vuoddagat in Northern Sámi or a skallebånd in Norwegian), often highly decorative, that is wound in several rows to keep snow out of the boot.
 Traditionally, a grass, (such as sennegrass), was used inside the boot to keep the foot dry and warm; now, a felt slipper or valenki is commonly worn instead.

 The stiff beaked toe of Sámi boots differentiate nutukas from mukluks and other styles of Arctic footwear.
 Although the shape of the curved-up beak varies regionally, it serves the same purpose of helping to hold firm a traditional binding strap on a pair of skis.
 This upturned toe helps to keep the boot from sliding back and out of the binding as the ski kicks back.